 3. These exercises already provide you with the basics.
 When you advance in your Calisthenics training, you can always return to these fundamental concepts to attain other progressions.

-If you want to get started but don’t know how to work with the progressions, you can check out Calisthenics Academy and do their free assessment to gauge where your skill levels at.
-Once you know your calisthenics fitness level, you can slowly develop your strength to do front and back lever and other crazy calisthenics movement with the in-depth training progressions from Calisthenics Academy.
+If you want to get started but don’t know how to work with the progressions, you can check out The Movement Athlete and do their free assessment to gauge where your skill levels at.
+Once you know your calisthenics fitness level, you can slowly develop your strength to do front and back lever and other crazy calisthenics movement with the in-depth training progressions from The Movement Athlete

 Don’t hesitate to work more and be more!
 These front lever and back lever exercises are the keys to training Calisthenics easily.